percona/k8spsmdb-docs/docs/TLS.md

 The following subsections explain how to configure TLS security with the Operator yourself, as well as how to temporarily disable it if needed.

+Please note that you will need to additionally configure your client application if you are going to use TLS for external traffic.
+See [this blog post :octicons-link-external-16:](https://www.percona.com/blog/authenticating-your-clients-to-mongodb-on-kubernetes-using-x509-certificates/) for detailed instruction with examples.
+Also, you can check the [official MongoDB documentation :octicons-link-external-16:](https://www.mongodb.com/docs/manual/tutorial/configure-ssl-clients/).
+For clients outside of your Kubernetes-based environment, don't forget about [exposing your cluster](expose.md).

 ## Install and use the *cert-manager*